-- · on an idle system or when the searches are less frequent - · after a lot of index modifications
+- · on an idle system or when the searches are less frequent - · after a lot of index modifications initial optimization is actually very cheap as it is performed on an empty index: its purpose is to release the storage space occupied by the old index.

 When using a MassIndexer (see Section 6.3.2, "Using a MassIndexer") it will optimize involved indexes by default at the start and at the end of processing; you can change this behavior by using MassIndexer.optimizeAfterPurge and MassIndexer.optimizeOnFinish respectively.
+The